Rolebase

 Members are assigned to a role directly.
 When a role contains sub-roles (acts as a circle), a person who holds any sub-role is also considered a member of the parent role.

-Role links enable cross-functional collaboration between roles that are not in a direct parent-child relationship.
-By creating a link, a member of one role can participate in another role’s governance and operations.
+You can invite a role into another role to enable cross-functional collaboration between roles that are not in a direct parent-child relationship.
+A member of the invited role can then take part in the host role’s governance and operations.
+(This corresponds to a link in Holacracy.)

 This is useful for: